fygar256/general-assembler-axx/README.md

 GENERAL ASSEMBLER 'axx.py'

-Nickname is Paxx because it was written in python.
+It was written in python, so its nickname is Paxx.

 # Test environment